wewoor/web-ide-collection/README.md

 # web-ide-collection

-There are some open source projects about Web IDE and Code Editor.
+There are some open source projects and articles about Web IDE and Code Editor.

 ## Projects